gaultier/blog/detect_data_races_with_dtrace.md

 *For a gentle introduction to DTrace especially in conjunction with Go, see my past article: [An optimization and debugging story with Go and DTrace](/blog/an_optimization_and_debugging_story_go_dtrace.html), or my other [DTrace articles](/blog/articles-by-tag.html#dtrace).*

-A data race is concurrent access to shared data in a way that does not respect the rules of the programming language.
+A data race is a concurrent access to shared data in a way that does not respect the rules of the programming language.
 Some languages are stricter or looser when they establish how that can happen, but they all forbid *some* kinds of concurrent (unsynchronized) accesses, typically write-write or read-write.

+The symptoms are bizarre and very painful to diagnose: stale reads, inconsistent data, 'impossible' code path taken, crashes, etc.

+Since some compilers are very aggressive at re-ordering and optimizing code in the absence of explicit data dependencies, the compiled program can be very diffrent from what the code looks like.

+This is exacerbated by another actor: the CPU.
+On a typical machine, there are multiple CPUs, some on the same die and some on different dies, and they all have to coordinate to access the same memory.
+They also share a cache which has to be kept in sync with the real data.
+A data race will typically result in an out-of-date cache.

 ## The theory

-For example [Go's memory model](https://go.dev/ref/mem#model) defines a data race in terms of 'happens-before' and 'synchronized before':
+[Go's memory model](https://go.dev/ref/mem#model) defines a data race in terms of 'happens-before' and 'synchronized before':

 >  A read-write data race on memory location x consists of a read-like memory operation r on x and a write-like memory operation w on x, at least one of which is non-synchronizing, which are unordered by happens before (that is, neither r happens before w nor w happens before r).